Non-transitive pseudo-Anosov flows: Preliminaries: Anosov-like actions and bifoliated planes

 \begin{definition}[Lozenge] Suppose $x,y \in P$ are distinct points such that there exist rays $r_x^{+}$ and $r_y^{-}$ of $\cF^+(x)$ and $\cF^-(y)$, respectively that make a perfect fit, as does a second pair of rays $r_x^{-}$ and $r_y^{+}$ (in $\cF^-(x)$ and $\cF^+(y)$).
 Then

 is called a {\em lozenge} with corners $x$ and $y$, and the rays $r_x^{\pm}$ and $r_y^{\pm}$ are called its \emph{sides}.
 A \emph{closed lozenge} is the union of a lozenge with its sides and corners. \end{definition} In other words, a closed lozenge is homeomorphic to a rectangle with two opposite corners removed, with the segments of $\cF^+$-leaves (resp.~$\cF^-$) sent to horizontal (resp.~vertical) segments.
+A basic and elementary fact is as follows:

+\begin{lemma}[Lemma 2.23 \cite{BFM}] If $x$ is fixed by some nontrivial $g \in G$ and some ray through $x$ makes a perfect fit with a leaf $l$, then this perfect fit is part of a lozenge with corner $x$, and opposite corner on $l$. \end{lemma}

-A point that is not the corner of any lozenge is called a {\em noncorner point}.
+A point that is not the corner of any lozenge is called a {\em non-corner point}.
 If this point is fixed by some element $g \in G$, we call this a {\em non-corner fixed point}.
 These will play an important role later on.
+For now, we note for future reference (without proof) the following easy result:

+\begin{lemma}[Lemma 2.29 \cite{BFM}] Suppose $r^+$ and $r^-$ are two rays bounding a quadrant $Q$ of $x$.
+If each of $r^+$ and $r^-$ intersect one of a pair of leaves making a perfect fit, or if they each intersect leaves of a singular point, then there are no lozenges in $Q$ with $x$ as a corner. \end{lemma} The statement in \cite{BFM} is for transitive Anosov-like actions, but the only axioms used are in our definition here and so the proof applies verbatim.

 Lozenges may share corners, leading to what is called a \emph{chain of lozenges}. \begin{definition}[Chain of lozenges] A \emph{chain of lozenges} is a union of closed lozenges that satisfies the following connectedness property: for any two lozenges $L,L'$ in the chain, there exist lozenges $L_0, \dots,L_n$ in the chain such that $L=L_0$, $L'=L_n$, and, for all $i$, $L_i$ and $L_{i+1}$ share a corner (and may or may not share a side).

 A chain of lozenges is called \emph{maximal} if it is not properly contained in any other chain of lozenges. \end{definition}

 At this point we can also define {\em totally ideal quadrilateral}, a pathological structure that does not occur in the orbit spaces of pseudo-Anosov flows: